Narangba Skate Park

 - Two small picnic shelters (not within viewing distance of skate area)

-- Shady trees around perimeter
+- Shady trees around the perimeter of the skate park

 - Drinking fountain